 - If the leaves are hard to remove, steam them a bit longer, and check every 2 minutes.

 - Use two tongs!
 One to hold the cabbage in place, one to peel the leaves.

 - Remove a bit of the thick spine by carefully sliding a sharp knife over the top.
 This will make them easier to roll, and more enjoyable to eat!

-These low carb egg rolls make for the perfect appetizer, although we often find ourselves eating them as the main course (because we can’t stop eating them, and fill up on them before the next course is served).
+These keto egg rolls make for the perfect appetizer, although we often find ourselves eating them as the main course (because we can’t stop eating them, and fill up on them before the next course is served).

 - Don’t have cabbage on hand?
 Turn these into low carb lettuce wraps instead by using romain leaves!
 BONUS POINTS: You’ll also get to skip the steaming process.

 - If you want a fun variation on the rolls, try serving the filling with cabbage noodles instead.
 You will be amazed at how delicious and versatile cabbage is!